-I am pleased to report the consolidated financial results for Atlas Estates Limited ("Atlas" or "the Company") and its subsidiary undertakings ("the Group") for the year ended 31 December 2011.
+I am pleased to report the consolidated financial results for Atlas Estates Limited ("Atlas" or "the Company") and its subsidiary undertakings ("the Group") for the year ended 31 December 2012.

-In the current financial market conditions, gaining access to capital has become more difficult and enhancing liquidity and the retention of cash are key priorities.
-Both of these objectives are vital for operations as they will underpin our drive to progress the projects we currently have under development through to completion, whilst at the same time supporting growth.
+In the current financial market conditions, gaining access to capital has become more difficult and enhancing liquidity as well as the retention of cash have become key priorities.
+All of these objectives are vital for operations as they will underpin our drive to progress the projects we currently have under development through to completion, whilst at the same time supporting growth of the operations.